HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 6. Running `npm run build` will build the entire project
 7.  `ng serve` will serve the default project which is `user-guide`

+:::

+:::

+##### Contributing to Cashmere

-#### While devloping
+### While Developing

 1. First, run `npm run build`.
 (For windows users, sometimes you'll need to manually clear out the `/dist` folder first)
 2. Run `ng build cashmere --watch`.
 This will build the cashmere library, and fire off incremental builds when changes to library files are made.
 3. Run `ng serve`.
-Will fire up the user guide website, and rebuild/reload when changes are made to the user guide site or the cashmere library.
+Will fire up the user guide website, and rebuild/reload when changes are made to the user guide site or the Cashmere library.
 4. If you makes changes to example files in `/projects/cashmere-examples/src/lib/` while developing, you'll need to manually rebuild these with `npm run build:examples`.

-:::

-:::

-##### Contributing to Cashmere
+### PR's

 Before you submit your pull request (PR), consider the following guidelines: